R. B. Bennett: Political, law, and business success (1897–1911)

 Bennett was elected to the Legislative Assembly of the North-West Territories in the 1898 general election, representing the riding of West Calgary.
 Aitken managed this campaign too.
-Bennett was re-elected to a second term in office in 1902 as an Independent in the North-West Territories legislature.
+Bennett was re-elected to a second term in office in 1902 as an independent.
 He gained the nickname "Bonfire Bennett" due to his extemporaneous, quick, and persuasive speaking manner.

-In 1905, when Alberta was carved out of the Territories and made a province, Bennett became the first leader of the Alberta Conservative Party, though lost in a landslide in that year's election to the Liberals.
+In 1905, when Alberta was carved out of the Territories and made a province, Bennett became the first leader of the Alberta Conservative Party, though he lost in a landslide in that year's election to the Liberals.
 In 1909, he won a seat in the provincial legislature.

 In 1908 Bennett was one of five people appointed to the first Library Board for the city of Calgary and was instrumental in establishing the Calgary Public Library.
-In 1910, Bennett became a director of Calgary Power Ltd. (now formally TransAlta Corporation) and just a year later he became president.
+In 1910, Bennett became a director of Calgary Power Ltd. (now TransAlta Corporation) and just a year later he became president.
 His leadership projects completed included the first storage reservoir at Lake Minnewanka, a second transmission line to Calgary, and the construction of the Kananaskis Falls hydro station.
 At that time, he was also the director of Rocky Mountains Cement Company and Security Trust.

 Bennett's corporate law firm included notable clients such as the Canadian Pacific Railway and Hudson's Bay Company.
-He worked with his childhood friend, Max Aitken, 1st Baron Beaverbrook, on many successful ventures, including stock purchases, land speculation, and the buying and merging of small companies.
-Before he was 40, Bennett was a multi-millionaire who lived in the Calgary Fairmont Palliser Hotel.
+The law firm was in the Clarence Block building, at 122 8th Ave in Calgary, also known as the historic Stephen Avenue, which was owned by fellow partner in the firm, James Lougheed.
+The firm was on the second floor, above a Hartt Shoe Company retail store, a dress shoe manufacturer based in Bennett's home province of New Brunswick, of which he was known to be a customer.
+He worked with his childhood friend, Max Aitken, on many successful ventures, including stock purchases, land speculation, and the buying and merging of small companies.
+Before he was 40, Bennett was a multi-millionaire who lived in the Palliser Hotel.
 Though a lifelong bachelor, he dated women.
 In terms of personality, Bennett was accused of arrogance and of having a volatile temper.
 Bennett's wealth helped him become a philanthropist; he donated to schools, hospitals, charities, and individuals in need.
 He became richer when he started gaining control of the match company, E. B. Eddy Company, between 1906 and 1918.
 His growing control of the company occurred due to his longtime friendship with Jennie Grahl Hunter Eddy, who trusted Bennett with the company after her husband, Ezra Butler Eddy, died in 1906.
 By 1926, Bennett gained full control of the company.
 Bennett was one of the richest Canadians at that time.
 He helped put many poor, struggling young men through university.